 Compared to previous Vitamix models, the major new development is wireless connectivity technology.
 The Ascent bases use near-field communication (NFC) to identify which container is being used.
 (There is an NFC tag embedded in the bottom of the container.)
 This allows Ascent models to use both full-size containers and small personal-size containers.
 In addition to the 64-oz container that comes with Ascent models, there are optional 20-oz and 8-oz containers.

 The Ascent models only run when they recognize a container.
 This means that previous Vitamix containers that don’t have NFC tags will not work with the new models.

 Other New Features

 All Ascent models feature a digital timer that counts up and displays the seconds and minutes of manual blends.
-The motor automatically stops after 6½ minutes when using the large 64-oz container.
-(Smaller containers will have shorter maximum blend times because they are not vented, and extended blending could build up too much pressure.)
-The 6½ minute automatic cutoff means that even the Ascent models without programs (A2300 and A3300) effectively have a soup program.
+The motor automatically stops after 6½ minutes when using the large 64-oz container, 7½ minutes for 48-oz, and 1¼ minutes for the 8-oz and 20-oz containers.
+(The 8-oz and 20-oz containers are unvented, so extended blending could build up too much pressure.)
+These automatic cutoffs mean that even the Ascent models without programs (A2300 and A3300) effectively have a soup program.
 Just ramp up the speed to high, then the motor will turn itself off after 6½ minutes.
 (The soup program on the A2500 and A3500 runs for 5¾ minutes.)

 The A2500 and A3500 have program modes, and when running a program, the timer counts down the time remaining.
 The A3300 and A3500 have the option of manually setting a specific amount of time, which the timer counts down from and then automatically stops the motor.